mohithannadata12390/AI-resume-analyzer/hiring-agent/README.md

 **What it actually is:**

-Every year HackerRank receives 50,000–60,000 intern applications.
+Every year companies receive 50,000–60,000 intern applications.
 No human can read that many resumes well.
 This tool was built to *rank* them — helping decide which resumes to read first.
 Resumes scoring below the cutoff are filtered out, but the cutoff is intentionally set very low so only candidates at the very bottom of the distribution are removed.
 The vast majority pass through to human review, where the real decisions are made.

 Since this was built, HackerRank has also shipped [AI Interviewer (Chakra)](https://www.hackerrank.com/products/ai-interviewer/) to automate the first round of interviews — so candidates are no longer assessed on their resume alone.